• HOME

 DONATE $$$

 LEGAL ACTION is currently the most effective way to counter the Trump administration's threats to our democracy and well-being.
-The first 3 entries are followed by a list of organizations that are especially effective in conducting legal actions to counter these threats in several specific areas.
+We also include a list of organizations that are especially effective in conducting legal actions to counter these threats in several specific areas.
 These organizations need our financial support.

 Feel Good Action